BY R.D. MILLER

 Voting should be for the future, and not for temporary jobs or an overnight financial handout.
 In the long run, what about tuition, school supplies for your child’s education because you can’t announce an election to be compensated.

-Notwithstanding the island has made some strides in maintaining the pandemic during the first few months, it ha to be honest with itself and open a genuine debate from managing COVID-19, Tests, Treatment, and Trace (TTT) will be critical from the reported uptick
+In this early stage, the island has made some strides in maintaining the pandemic, but leaders must be honest with themselves and open a genuine debate from managing COVID-19, Tests, Treatment, and Trace (TTT) that will be critical from the reported uptick.

 Hoping for a new blend:

-Women are under-represented, and in leading positions, whether, in elected offices, civil services, the private sector, or academia, as scholars have noticed.
-This political election will not severely reduce COVID-19 the next day, reduce crime; create affordable education, better medical care, or new necessary equipment to save lives.
+This political election will not severely lessen COVID-19 the next day, reduce crime; create affordable education, violence against women, better medical care, lower unemployment, increase bed space or new necessary equipment to safeguard lives.

 I hope after these colorful events, all people can find a combination of colors to renovate the nation as the region continues navigating the rough tides.
-It will take more than party devotion because of this beautiful island to see hope over fear, fact over fiction.
+It will take more than party devotion for this beautiful island to see hope over fear, fact over fiction.

 Jamaica is not perfect and remains a vibrant place with hope and possibilities, but people must seek change from the bottom up and not the other way around.
 Regardless of what color wins, the nation must deal with several ignored rusts that yarns for a new upward mobility pain for sustainable development; transforming the nation.